enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/themes.md

 * The main "email.csthml" file which renders the "framework" for the email
 * Individual view for each [Email Control](../develop/email-control.md).

-If you need to override one or more of them just mimic the folder structure inside the global `NewsletterStudioExtensions`-folder or inside the NewsletterStudioExtensions-folder or inside your custom theme folder.
+If you need to override one or more of them just mimic the folder structure inside the global `NewsletterStudioExtensions`-folder or inside the NewsletterStudio-folder or inside your custom theme folder.

 ### Global override
 A global override would be used for all themes and basically override the default view.
 Create a `NewsletterStudioExtensions`-folder in the `App_Plugin`-folder and create a view folder inside this: